Update: ‘Interior’ section added.

 Cadillac may have launched the Lyriq SUV and confirmed the Celestiq sedan as a part of its EV roadmap, but they are just the beginning of what’s to come from this transforming automaker.
 Automotive News reported on March 12, 2022, that the brand showed a picture of a new and upcoming Cadillac electric crossover to dealers at a conference.
 Since then, new details have emerged on the brand’s entry-level EV, which has also entered the road testing phase.

 A report auto.ifeng.com published on April 15, 2022, suggests that the future Cadillac electric SUV positioned below the Lyriq goes by the codename ‘Cadillac L232.’
 In 2021, the American brand trademarked names like Cadillac Vistiq, Cadillac Ascendiq, Cadillac Lumistiq, and Cadillac Optiq—the terminology with the letters ‘IQ’ indicative of electric propulsion.
-The Cadillac electric crossover should take one of the aforementioned names.
-However, confirmation from the brand is awaited.
+The Cadillac electric crossover should take one of the aforementioned names, with official confirmation awaited.

-Road-testing of the future Cadillac electric SUV positioned below the Lyriq has begun, Autoblog revealed with spy pictures on August 3, 2022.
-Though entirely camouflaged, the first prototype has revealed a fair amount of details about the exterior.
+Road-testing of the future Cadillac electric SUV positioned below the Lyriq began in the U.S. last year.
+Spy pictures of a camouflaged prototype have revealed a fair amount of details about the exterior.

 Like the Lyriq, the L232 features a low hood, steeply raked windshield and back glass, vertical headlights, a smooth covered panel in place of a traditional radiator grille, a slim greenhouse, a thick C-pillar, and short overhangs.
 Similarly, the left-side quarter panel houses the charging port.
 The future model’s hood and greenhouse are shorter and the slope in its roofline is more subtle.

-It’s possible that the Cadillac L232 will be the luxury-focused cousin of the Chevrolet Blazer EV.
-It does appear to have similar proportions from the sides.
-If true, it would be the second model related to the new Blazer EV, following the Honda Prologue.
-The Blazer EV is officially expected to deliver up to 320 miles of range and the same can be expected from the Cadillac EV, which would enjoy a premium positioning.
+It’s likely that the Cadillac L232 will share more than a few things in common with the Chevrolet Blazer EV, similar to the Honda Prologue and the Acura ZDX.
+The Blazer EV is officially expected to deliver up to 320 miles of range and the same can be expected from the Cadillac EV, which would enjoy a premium positioning, despite the smaller dimensions.

 |Aspect||Cadillac Lyriq||Cadillac L232|